 Therefore, there are 20 sentences at each level for a total of 40 sentences (or 4 IEEE lists), all of which constitutes a block.
 There are nine blocks of the SIN test, so that nine comparisons can be made without repeating sentences.
 Each listening condition takes approximately twelve minutes to administer.

-The Speech in Noise includes a) audio recording, and b) instructions and score forms as printable pdf files on CD-Rom.
+The Speech in Noise© includes a) audio recording, and b) instructions and score forms as printable pdf files.
 The instructions provide information on administration.
-Available from Auditec, Inc. Call 1-800-669-9065 (from US) or 314-416-1050 (outside the US) to order.
+Available from Auditec, Inc. Use the “Buy Now” button below or call 1-800-669-9065 (from US) or 314-416-1050 (outside the US) to order.
 FREE shipping within the contiguous US.

 ¹The QuickSIN and BKB-SIN are considered more recent versions of this test.
 Although the more recent versions are preferred by most professionals, the SIN still proves to be useful to some audiologists.